 Mountain folded pillows and cozy beds.
 Herbertus Pension Zell Am See |

-The rooms have been all upgraded and you will find Folk style painting on the furniture and clean crisp sheets and pillows they fold into mountains.
+The rooms have all been upgraded, featuring Folk-style painting on the furniture and clean, crisp sheets and pillows that are folded into mountain shapes.

 ![]() |